-First we consider firms with a regular tax excess credit position and with a positive amount of regular tax.
-None of these firms are in excess limit position for the AMT, as anticipated given the lower AMT statutory rate.
+First, we consider firms with a regular tax excess credit position and with a positive amount of regular tax.
+None of these firms are in an excess limit position for the AMT, as anticipated given the lower AMT statutory rate.
 Approximately 90 percent of these firms that face AMT liability also have excess credits for purposes of the AMT and thus face the same marginal incentives for dividend repatriation (343 of 385 firms).
 The remaining 10 percent of these firms that pay AMT (42 firms) are subject to the 90 percent limitation.
-These firms pay an extra tax of 2 cents at the margin for each dollar of foreign-source income relative to their regular tax liability.
+These firms pay an extra tax of 2 cents at the margin for each dollar of foreign-source income, relative to their regular tax liability.

-Table 10 displays the amount of foreign-source income for the same cells as shown in Table 9.
-The 42 firms subject to the 90 percent limitation account for approximately 13 percent of all foreign-source income earned by 1118-corporations (\$11.34 billion/\$88.40 billion) and 23 percent of the foreign-source income received by AMT-payers.
-A maximum of \$227 million in extra current year AMT tax payments are made by these firms due to the
+Table 6.10 displays the amount of foreign-source income for the same cells as shown in table 6.9.
+The 42 firms subject to the 90 percent limitation account for approximately 13 percent of all foreign-source income earned by form 1118 corporations (\$11.34 billion/\$88.40 billion) and 23 percent of the foreign-source income received by AMT payers.
+A maximum of \$227 million in extra current-year AMT tax payments are made by these firms because of the 90 percent limitation (0.02 times \$11.34 billion), since these firms would otherwise be in an excess credit position.29 Firms in an excess credit position received by nonfinancial firms.
+Most of the remaining income for these firms appears in the passive basket.
+For financial firms, the basket selected is the financial services income basket.
+This basket accounts for 88 percent of the foreign-source income received by these firms.